April 17, 2026

 - Use AI quiz generation to create a five to eight question quiz from the release notes in minutes.

 - Write a two to three minute Slack lesson covering: what changed, why it matters to prospects, how to position it in a sales conversation.
-One focused topic, one clear takeaway, verified immediately with a quiz.

 - Create a short Track with the lesson and quiz.
 Enroll the entire sales team.